fenago/git/Lab_8.md

     commits we want to see with `gitk` .
 In this case, we want to see `origin/stable-3.2` and `HEAD` :

+**Important:** gitk is a graphical history viewer.
+It is a powerful GUI shell over git log and git grep.
+Below command will not in this lab environment, it will work in desktop environemnt e-g windows, ubuntu desktop:

 ```
 $ gitk origin/stable-3.2 HEAD
 ```